 Breaking lease without these clauses

-The purpose of the Diplomatic and Reimbursement Clauses is to ensure an equitable and fair resolution in the event of a trying situation.
+The purpose of the Get-out and Reimbursement Clauses is to ensure an equitable and fair resolution in the event of a trying situation.
 Without these clauses, it is still possible to negotiate this with your landlord on your own by understanding the losses that he will incur with your early termination of rental.

 Primarily, there is a loss of rental income.
 Finding a replacement tenant takes time and effort and having the property remain empty would be a significant loss.
 To mitigate this, as a tenant, what you can do is search for a tenant to take over your lease until the end of its term.
 Prior to searching for a replacement tenant yourself, however, you should make sure the landlord is agreeable to this arrangement and be prepared to make sure that the replacement tenant pays the same amount of rent.
-Sometimes this could entail subsidising the replacement tenant’s rent until the termination of the lease.
+Sometimes, this could entail subsidising the replacement tenant’s rent until the termination of the lease.

 Landlords breaking lease should also realise the costs incurred by the tenant and compensate the tenant accordingly.
 In some cases this could entail refunding the rent for the notice period the landlord provides, along with the security deposit.

 Legally, however, the tenant is well within his or her rights to reside in the property until the end of the lease.
 If a wrongful eviction takes place, the tenant could resort to pursuing a case with the Small Claims Tribunal if the lease does not exceed two years.